 A quote that motivates you . . .

-The title of the one song you would take with you on that deserted island . . .
+The title of the one song you could take with you to that deserted island . . .

 Favorite game you played as a child . . .